Negative Spaces: Composition

-Musically, the album has been described as metalcore, alternative rock, synth-pop, pop metal, arena rock, and industrial, with elements of hyperpop, grunge, space rock, and tech-metal.
+Musically, the album has been described as metalcore, alternative metal, industrial metal, alternative rock, synth-pop, pop rock, and pop metal, that also delves into hyperpop, industrial, grunge, space rock, emo, pop-punk, arena rock, dream pop, electro-industrial, and electronic rock.

 Critical reception

 Negative Spaces received critical acclaim, with critics calling it a return to form for Poppy following the more mixed reactions of Zig.
 Ryan Ciocco of 411Mania wrote, "Negative Spaces sees Poppy delivering a faithful return to her metal leanings from early this decade but also...synth pop and industrial sounds as well.
 Her voice will either enchant you, scare you, or manage to somehow do both...while the instrumental performance is really good on this one...Poppy is the focus."
 Writing for AllMusic, Neil Z. Yeung stated, "Poppy continues to push the boundaries of heavy music and the limits that genre can impose on an artist."
 Ryan Reed of The A.V.
 Club called the album "her most cohesive set of tracks to date."
 Nisrin Jaber of Boolin Tunes reviewed the album before its release.
 She revealed that it featured raw, poetic lyrics and versatile sound shifts that highlights themes of self-doubt, deferred growth, and a struggle for motivation.
 Tom Morgan of Clash wrote, "A stylish, impactful and accessible collection, Negative Spaces is music for our post-genre, post-everything digital age.
 It's a remarkable artefact of this era of music."
 Shania Richards of Distorted Sound wrote, "This album proves Poppy is more than a metal vocalist, nor is she a mere pop-turned-metal singer; she is gradually evolving into something far greater."

 Rishi Shah of DIY called it "A masterpiece, showcasing her ability to meld reliable sound palettes with some audacious new tricks."
 Dave Simpson of The Guardian stated, "On her sixth album, the multi-genre star seems to be having an identity crisis – but...she clearly trusts her own instincts."
 Emma Wilkes of Kerrang! felt that the album's producer, Jordan Fish, formerly of Bring Me the Horizon, has an "overwhelming influence on the album's sound" and "crowds out Poppy's own distinctness at times".
 However, they were still positive stating, "As scattered as it can be, its hit rate remains high and it's never content to just coast."
 Caitlin Chatterton of The Line of Best Fit called it "a sprawling [and] surprising album that proves a heavier sound looks good on her."
 Merlin Alderslade of Metal Hammer wrote, "Poppy has decided to hone in and focus her energies on creating a full-on modern metal record, bringing in former Bring Me The Horizon man Jordan Fish on production duties," and called it "one of the catchiest, most consistent records of 2024."
+Writing for Sputnikmusic, SaiseiTunes called it "Poppy’s most consistent album" and "one of the most enjoyable metalcore records of 2024."